DevBuilder47/BibleApps/BibleWidget/readme.md

 BibleVerseWidget:
 -----------------

 Do you need an easy way to memorize bible verses while you work on your pc?
-If so this is the app for you!
+If so this app is for you!

 ![Alt text](bibleversewidget.png "Bible Verse Widget main widget")